JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 true
 ```

 The `Union` type can be very useful in many cases.
-For example, if there is no connection between multiple types, and we want to write a specialized function shared for all of them.
+For example, if there is no supertype for multiple types, but we want to write a specialized function that can be used for all of them.
 In such a case, we can use the type `Union` and write one function with type annotation to all of them at once.

 ```jldoctest structs
 julia> geta(foo::AbstractFoo) = foo.a